 Bone Cancer: Non-Secretory Multiple Myeloma In Pets

-Kimba, a little 13 years old male neutered Bichon Frise, was presented to the VRH with a history of being restless and yelping in pain for 4 days, with hindlimb ataxia (wobbliness).
-On examination, Kimba had marked lumbar (back) pain and mild ataxia of his back legs (wobbliness) with proprioceptive deficits: these symptoms usually indicate a disorder of the spine, such as a disc hernia, fibrocartilaginous embolism or cancer.
+Kimba, a little 13-year-old male neutered Bichon Frise, was presented to the VRH with a history of restlessness and had been yelping in pain for four days.
+On examination, Kimba was diagnosed with marked lumbar (back) pain and mild ataxia of his back legs (wobbliness) with proprioceptive deficits: these symptoms usually indicate a disorder of the spine, such as a disc hernia, fibrocartilaginous embolism, or cancer.

-A blood test showed that Kimba had an increased blood calcium.
-Several diseases can cause this, including some cancers or diseases that damage the bones, as well as disorders of the kidneys or parathyroid glands.
+A blood test showed that Kimba had an increased blood calcium level.
+There can be several causes of this result, including some cancers or diseases that damage the bones, as well as disorders of the kidneys or parathyroid glands.

-Kimba had a CT scan of the spine under anaesthesia (see pictures below) which showed multiple aggressive osteolytic lesions (bone destruction) affecting the lumbar and thoracic vertebrae in the spine, with associated soft tissue mass lesions.
-These results indicated that a cancer was most likely.
-The cancer was destroying the bones, causing pain, and pressing on the spine, causing the wobbliness: there was moderate to marked compression of the spinal cord.
+scan of Kimba’s spine under anaesthesia (see pictures below) which showed multiple aggressive osteolytic lesions (bone destruction) affecting the lumbar and thoracic vertebrae in the spine, with associated soft tissue mass lesions.
+These results indicated that cancer was the most likely cause of Kimba’s high blood calcium.
+Consequently, the cancer was destroying the bones, causing pain, and pressing on the spine, causing wobbliness: there was moderate to marked compression of the spinal cord.

-While multiple myeloma cannot be cured, it is a cancer that often responds very well to treatment with anti-cancer drugs (chemotherapy).
+While multiple myeloma cannot be cured, it is cancer that often responds very well to treatment with anti-cancer drugs (chemotherapy).
 While in humans, chemotherapy is often given in large doses that cause sickness, in dogs our approach is different.
-We use smaller doses and the majority of our chemotherapy dog patients have no side effects and a good quality of life.
-Without treatment, dogs with multiple myeloma remain in severe pain and are usually euthanased or die within 6 weeks.
-With the right treatment, 92% of dogs improve and the mean survival is 1.5 to 2.5 years.
+We use smaller doses, and many of our chemotherapy dog patients have no side effects and a good quality of life.
+Without treatment, dogs with multiple myeloma remain in severe pain and are usually euthanised or die within six weeks.
+With the right treatment, 92% of dogs improve and the additional life expectancy is 1.5 to 2.5 years.